Brad Marchand: Boston Bruins (2009–2025)

 On September 14, 2011, the Bruins announced that they had re-signed Marchand to a two-year contract, without disclosing the financial terms of the deal.
 Shortly after, Marchand scored the Bruins' first goal of the 2011–12 season in the season opener on October 6, a backhand pass against the Philadelphia Flyers.
 As the season progressed, Marchand also continued to develop his reputation as a pest.
 That October, Marchand tried to fight with defenceman P. K. Subban of the Montreal Canadiens twice within the same game, only to be broken up by officials both times.
 On December 12, the NHL fined Marchand $2,500 for slew footing Matt Niskanen of the Pittsburgh Penguins the week prior, a penalty which resulted in an on-ice fight between Marchand and Niskanen.
 Later that season, Marchand scored his first NHL hat trick, scoring three goals and a career-high five points in the Bruins' defeat of the Florida Panthers on December 23.
 On January 9, 2012, Marchand was suspended for five games and fined over $150,000 for clipping Vancouver Canucks defenceman Sami Salo, resulting in a concussion for Salo.
 Marchand and Julien defended the hit, arguing that it was performed in self-defence against Salo, who stood 6 in taller than Marchand.
 After finishing his breakout season having scored 28 goals and 27 assists for 55 points in 76 contests and playing on a line with Patrice Bergeron and Tyler Seguin, Marchand was moved to the Bruins' "Merlot" line with Gregory Campbell and Shawn Thornton for the 2012 playoffs.
-After battling their way to a Game 7 overtime, the defending Stanley Cup champion Bruins fell to the seventh-seeded Washington Capitals in the Eastern Conference quarterfinals.
+After battling their way to a game seven overtime, the defending Stanley Cup champion Bruins fell to the seventh-seeded Washington Capitals in the Eastern Conference quarterfinal.
 At the end of the year, Marchand took home both the Elizabeth C. Dufresne Trophy, awarded for outstanding performance during home games, and the John P. Bucyk Award for charitable contributions off the ice.